o3de/sig-simulation/rfcs/RFC Simulation Interfaces.md

 This component's code also depends on [`gazebo_msgs`](https://github.com/ros-simulation/gazebo_ros_pkgs/blob/3.9.0/gazebo_msgs/msg/ContactState.msg).
 Since there is no equivalent message in simulation_interfaces component will be retired and hidden from Users with CMakeVariable.
-The steps to use this component will be the same to those in ROS2SpawnerComponent.
+The steps to use this component will be the same as those in the ROS2SpawnerComponent.

-Note that ROS 2 community probably propose suitable replacement message in future.
+Note that the ROS 2 community probably propose suitable replacement messages in the future.

 <!-- - Explain the technical portion of the work in enough detail that members can implement the feature.